ymuuuun/ROBLOX-Group-Scraper/README.md

 This is entirely open-source, contributions are highly appreciated to make this run at its best.

-Once it finds an ownerless and joinable group, it will open your browser with the group url

 ## Output
 - Once it finds an ownerless and joinable group, it will print the groups information in green text, and open your browser with the groups url